North Carolina Highway 11: Route description

-With the exception of the stretch between Kinston and Greenville, most of NC 11 is largely a disused rural route.
-All other major sections are cosigned with more major U.S. Highways, including a stretch of US 421 near the southern terminus and US 13 north of Greenville.
-As a through route, U 258 or US 13 travel along the same general directions, but appear to be better maintained and closer to major population centers.
+NC 11 between Kinston to the south, and Bethel to the north, is of expressway and freeway standards.
+Most of the less-denser stretches are cosigned with more major U.S. Highways, including one stretch of US 421 near the southern terminus and US 13 north of Greenville.
+Being the through route for surrounding drivers, US 258 or US 13 travel along the same general directions, but appear to be better maintained and closer to major population centers.

 History

 NC 11 was established in 1921 as an original state highway, traveling northeasterly from NC 40, in Kenansville, to NC 10, in Kinston; then continuing north, through Greenville, to NC 90, in Bethel.
 Around 1930, NC 11 was extended north on new primary routing to NC 125, in Oak City, via Hassell.
 In 1940, NC 11 was extended south from Kenansville to Tin City, replacing part of US 117; then with a short concurrency with US 117, it travels 1 mi to the North Carolina Coastal Experimental Station (agriculture testing facility), replacing NC 401.
 In 1942, NC 11 was rerouted to a more direct route between Bethel and Oak City; its old alignment through Hassell was downgraded to secondary roads (today NC 42 and Hassell Road).

 By 1942, the first rerouting of NC 11 through Kinston took place; the original alignment was crossing over the Neuse River via Caswell Street, north on Queen Street, east on Vernon Avenue and northeast on Minerva Street.
 The realignment begins in Jacksons Store with concurrency with NC 55 going east along Tyree Road to US 258, from there continuing north into Kinston along Queen Street; the old alignment along Caswell Street is downgraded to secondary road.
 By 1948, NC 11/NC 55 was rerouted east onto King Street, north on East Street, east on Washington Avenue and then northeast on Minerva Street; the old alignment through central Kinston became NC 11A.
 In 1952, NC 11/NC 55 was rerouted onto its current routing from Jacksons Store north into Kinston, crossing the Neuse River on King Street; Tyree Road (SR 1341) was downgraded to secondary road while US 258 remained.

 By 1958, NC 11 was rerouted to its current alignment in Greenville along Memorial Drive; its old alignment along Dickinson Avenue to Greene Street was downgraded to secondary roads.
 By 1963, the spur to the North Carolina Coastal Experimental Station was downgraded to secondary road and NC 11 was truncated at US 117 near Wallace.
 In 1966, NC 11 was extended north on new primary routing, across the Roanoke River, to NC 308, in Lewiston.
 In 1967, its northern terminus was extended again to NC 305, in Connaritsa.
 In 1969, NC 11/NC 55 was rerouted to its current alignment along Tiffany Street (today Dr. Martin Luther King Jr. Boulevard), with its old alignment along East Street and Washington Avenue downgraded to secondary roads.
 Near Grifton, NC 11 was placed on new western bypass, leaving behind Highland Boulevard/Avenue.